 Select an interface to use to send blocking information for non-HTTP and HTTPS traffic Select Interface C only if you want to use interface C to send blocking information.
 Select Interface N if network interface N is connected to a bidirectional span port, and you want to use N to transport blocking information.
 Blocking NIC settings configured in TRITON - Web Security do not override the settings you enter in this pane.
 The settings in Appliance Manager take precedence.
-IP address of interface N Required.
-Network Agent should be able to see the outbound and inbound traffic in your network.
+Note that if you are running Web Security only, Network Agent will filter HTTP, HTTPS, FTP, and protocols, and will therefore send blocking information for HTTP, HTTPS, FTP, and protocols.
+IP address of Required. interface N Network Agent should be able to see the outbound and inbound traffic in your network.
 Network Agent ignores ports 80 and 443.
 Subnet mask Required if interface N is selected.
 Otherwise the subnet mask has a fixed value of 255.255.255.255.
 Default gateway Required if Interface N is checked.
 Otherwise, the field is disabled.
 Primary DNS Required.
 IP address of the domain name server.
 Secondary DNS Optional.
 Serves as a backup in case the primary DNS is unavailable.
 Tertiary DNS Optional.
 Serves as a backup in case the primary and secondary DNSes are unavailable.